kumar-github/tutorial-resources/README.md

 management.endpoints.web.exposure.include=info
 ```

-We can access the `info` endpoint via the below url.
+Once exposed, we can access the `info` endpoint via the below url.

 `http://localhost:9090/actuator/info`

 By default, the `info` endpoint returns an empty response.
-It is because either, the specific `InfoContributor` might be disabled or the pre-requisite does not met.
+It is because either, the specific `InfoContributor` might be disabled or the pre-requisite is not met.

 The `build` and `git` endpoints (under the `info` endpoint) are enabled by default but it is not shown because the prerequisite for `BuildInfoContributor` and the `GitInfoContributor` is not met.
 The `env`, `java`, `os` endpoints (under the `info` endpoint) are not shown because they are not enabled by default.

-### Expose Information Under Info Endpoint
+### Enable Individual Endpoints Under Info Endpoint

 To enable the `build` and `git` endpoints, we need to have `build-info.properties` and `git.properties` in the classpath.
 We are not going to talk about it in this tutorial.